 I have decided to reprint this here to ensure that I have it under my resources should it ever be deleted from the Independent.
-I came across it when it was posted on a LinkedIn Group "21st Century Network"
+It is also available on Speakola - Jimmy Reid: 'A rat race is for rats.
+We're not rats'

 My response to the post was